OneCDOnly/inxi/shared/README.txt

 Make sure to update to the current inxi from the master branch before filing any issue reports.
-Bugs from earlier versions cannot usually be solved in the new version since too much changes intnernally release to release.
+Bugs from earlier versions cannot usually be solved in the new version since too much changes internally release to release.

 --------------------------------------------------------------------------------
 CODEBERG SOURCE REPO